ChuckMash/WLED/usermods/smack_that/readme.md

   * Acts as a cooldown after a smack is detected.
 If unsure, leave as is.
 * Serial Output Level
   * Sends Smack That updates over serial connection as JSON.
+  * Useful for debugging and determining required timing for Smack Timeout and Bounce Delay
   * 0: Disabled
   * 1: Send Smack That update when preset is applied.
     * Example: {"smacks":3,"preset":1}